-To enable UFT to recognize objects in a CEF application:
+To enable UFT One to recognize objects in a CEF application:

-Make sure that the windows class name of the application's web element container begins with Chrome_WidgetWin.
+By default, UFT One expects the windows class name of the application's web element container to begin with Chrome_WidgetWin.

-When working in localized versions of UFT, connecting to an application that includes Chromium Embedded Framework or Electron objects via the localhost may have errors.
+When working in localized versions of UFT One, connecting to an application that includes CEF, Electron, or JxBrowser objects via the localhost may have errors.

 In such cases, use the 127.0.0.1 IP address instead.